Big Fat Liar: Soundtrack

 The film's soundtrack was released by Mercury Records in 2002.

 Release

-The film was released in cinemas on February 8, 2002 by Universal Pictures and was released on VHS and DVD on September 24, 2002 by Universal Studios Home Entertainment.
+The film was released in cinemas on February 8, 2002, by Universal Pictures and was released on VHS and DVD in Full Screen format in Region 1 while in region 2 was released in Widescreen on September 24, 2002, by Universal Studios Home Entertainment.
 The DVD release contains an unlockable cheat code for Spyro 2: Season of Flame that turns Spyro the Dragon blue, as seen in one of Jason's pranks on Marty.
-It was released on Blu-ray on March 4, 2014.
+It was released on Blu-ray in Widescreen format for the first time in Region 1 on March 4, 2014.

 Reception

 Box office

 The film grossed $48.4 million in the United States and Canada and $4.6 million in other countries for a worldwide total of $53 million, against a budget of $15 million.

 The film grossed $11.6 million in its opening weekend, finishing in second at the box office behind Collateral Damage ($15.1 million).

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 45% based on 94 reviews, with an average rating of 5/10.
+On Rotten Tomatoes, Big Fat Liar has an approval rating of 45% based on 93 reviews, with an average rating of 5/10.
 The site's critical consensus read, "Though there's nothing that offensive about Big Fat Liar, it is filled with Hollywood cliches and cartoonish slapstick, making it strictly for kids."
-Metacritic assigned the film a weighted average score 36 out of 100 based on 24 critics, indicating "generally unfavorable reviews".
+Metacritic assigned the film a weighted average score 36 out of 100 based on 24 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Some critics called the film energetic and witty, but others called it dull and formulaic.
 Ebert and Roeper gave it "Two Thumbs Up".
-In his review for the Chicago Sun-Times Ebert gave it 3 out of 4, and called it "A surprisingly entertaining movie [...] ideal for younger kids, and not painful for their parents."
+In his review for the Chicago Sun-Times, Ebert gave it 3 out of 4, and called it "A surprisingly entertaining movie [...] ideal for younger kids, and not painful for their parents."
 Michael O'Sullivan of The Washington Post called the film "an innocent comedic revenge fantasy that somehow manages to be sweet and wickedly satisfying at the same time."